Thursday, June 2nd is Lou Gehrig Day

+Team Gleason is proud to be observing the second annual Lou Gehrig Day today, Thursday, June 2nd!
 June 2nd was chosen by Major League Baseball as the official date for Lou Gehrig Day, as it marks the day in 1925 when Gehrig took over as the Yankees’ regular first baseman and began his record-breaking streak of 2,130 consecutive games.

-Steve lost his ability to speak due to ALS in 2013.
-Today Steve will recite Lou’s speech, with the help of Project Euphonia, a Google Research team focused on helping people with atypical speech to be better understood.
+Last year, Steve was able to recite Lou’s speech, with the help of Project Euphonia, a Google Research team focused on helping people with atypical speech to be better understood.
 Using previously recorded voice samples from Steve, Project Euphonia was able to create an authentic, personalized version of his voice via computer technology.